High5Apps/ACActionCable/README.md

 ```

 ## Contributing
 Instead of opening an issue, please fix it yourself and then [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
-Please add new tests for your feature or bug fix, and don't forget to make sure the tests all pass!
+Please add new tests for your feature or fix, and don't forget to make sure that all the tests pass!